awslabs/amazon-accessible-rl-sdk/docs/start_here.md

     C -->|cold:100, hot:0| E[Reward]
 ```

-Once data is formulated into that format, `whatif` handles the rest.
+Once data is formulated into that format,  A2RL handles the rest.